Feminist speaker Julie Bindel 'attacked by transgender person' at Edinburgh University after talk

 The protest had dispersed when Ms Bindel and Professor Freedman exited the lecture building in George Square at 7pm yesterday.

+A spokesman for Edinburgh University said: “An incident occurred after last night’s event.
+Our security staff acted swiftly and professionally to ensure that no one was harmed and the event concluded peacefully.”

-After the attack, it was revealed on social media platform Twitter that her attacker was a transgender person called Cathy Brennan, who it has been reported has previously advocated violence against women.
+After the attack, it was revealed on social media platform Twitter that her attacker was a transwoman called Cathy Brennan, who it has been reported has previously advocated violence against women.

 Brennan tweeted last night: "Lost my shot [sh*t] at Bindel.
 She filmed me.
 I'm safe." and went on to say the "truth of the matter is that I did not raise a fist.
 I attempted to push past security so I could speak face to face with a person who has caused great harm to trans people across this country.